 Courses Taken Outside the M.A. in English Program

-With approval of the Graduate Program Director, a total of two literature-based courses (classroom-based, and not online) taken outside the program may be counted toward the Master of Arts degree.
+With approval from the Graduate Program Director, a total of two literature-based courses (classroom-based, and not online) taken outside the program may be counted toward the Master of Arts degree.
 Only courses comparable in workload to St. Thomas courses in which the student receives a grade of "B" or better may be counted.
 These courses include the following:

 Students may take up to two independent study courses within the graduate English Program.
 Please note that most instructors will take on an independent study student only if they have had that student in a previous class.
 In addition, an independent study (GENG 698) does not fulfill a 600-level seminar requirement.
 The process begins by completing a Independent Study Proposal form along with a 500-word statement describing the nature of the research, the goals of the study, and a bibliography of the texts to be read.
 Both the instructor and the Graduate Program Director must approve the proposal for independent study before the student can be registered for the course by the Graduate Program Coordinator.
 Proposals are due by the end of the semester prior to the semester of study.